Best Gas Leaf Blowers in 2026: When Cordless Still Isn't Enough

 2+ acres, frequent commercial-grade workStihl BR 800Cheaper backpack modelsThe extra power and durability earn back the price difference within a year of regular use.

-Budget under $200, need some powerStihl BG 50 ($199)Off-brand gas, harbor freightStihl's quality at $199 beats no-name $150 blowers that fail in year 2.
+Budget in the mid-range need some powerStihl BG 50 (budget-friendly tier)Off-brand gas, harbor freightStihl's quality in the budget-friendly tier beats no-name budget-friendly tier blowers that fail in year 2.

 HOA or noise restrictionsSkip gas — get cordlessAny gas blowerEven "quiet" gas blowers run 90+ dB.
 Most HOAs ban gas blowers entirely.